André Leon Talley: Death and tributes

-Talley died from complications of a heart attack and COVID-19 at a hospital in White Plains, New York, on January 18, 2022, at the age of 73.
+Talley died from complications of a heart attack at a hospital in White Plains, New York, on January 18, 2022, at the age of 73.

 Talley's death elicited an outpouring of sympathy and tribute from many friends, admirers, and organizations.
-Vogue editor-in-chief, Dame Anna Wintour, wrote, "The loss of André is felt by so many of us today: the designers he enthusiastically cheered on every season, and who loved him for it; the generations he inspired to work in the industry, seeing a figure who broke boundaries while never forgetting where he started from; those who knew fashion, and Vogue, simply because of him".
+Vogue editor-in-chief, Dame Anna Wintour, wrote that "The loss of André is felt by so many of us today: the designers he enthusiastically cheered on every season, and who loved him for it; the generations he inspired to work in the industry, seeing a figure who broke boundaries while never forgetting where he started from; those who knew fashion, and Vogue, simply because of him".

-In a statement to Entertainment Tonight, his former America's Next Top Model colleague Tyra Banks stated, "I adored Andre.
+In a statement to Entertainment Tonight, his former America's Next Top Model colleague Tyra Banks stated: "I adored Andre.
 Before meeting him, I had never experienced such a prolific person serving up a rare mix of fashion 'fabulousness' and real down-home southern comfort love.
 Being in his presence was so magical.
-He made me smile, laugh and was a masterful teacher - a genius historian, scholar, colleague, effervescent spirit, legend…you are resting now, Dearest Andre.
+He made me smile, laugh and was a masterful teacher – a genius historian, scholar, colleague, effervescent spirit, legend…you are resting now, Dearest Andre.
 But your spirit, your je ne sais quoi, your iconic voice…I hear it now.
 And will forever.
 We all will."

-Michelle Obama posted, "André Leon Talley was a one-of-a-kind presence who changed the face of fashion and beauty for a generation of girls just like me.
+Michelle Obama posted: "André Leon Talley was a one-of-a-kind presence who changed the face of fashion and beauty for a generation of girls just like me.
 He will be missed, but I know his legacy will continue inspiring people for years to come".

+Friend and singer Mariah Carey posted on her Twitter: "Fashion’s elegant giant has fallen.
+Emancipated from the troubles of this world.
+Land softly and safely my friend into the loving arms of Almighty God.
+Rest in Power and Grace, Andre Leon Talley".

+On her Twitter page, Bette Midler stated: "I'm sorry to say the extraordinary #AndreLeonTalley has died.
+He was such a force, & believed in the magic of Fashion & its illusions with all his being.
+His life was a saga of great highs, great lows, the dramatic, the ridiculous, and the endless pursuit of beauty.
+Love & RIP."

+Towards the end of 2022, supermodel and friend Naomi Campbell authored a tribute to Talley in The Guardian titled "André Leon Talley, Remembered by Naomi Campbell", in which she detailed the personal effect he had on her life and the lives of those around him.

-Other figures who have paid tribute to Talley include Mariah Carey, Naomi Campbell, Beyoncé, Viola Davis, Diane von Fürstenberg, Bette Midler, Kim Kardashian, Zendaya, Oprah Winfrey, Jeremy O. Harris, Edward Enninful, and Rihanna.
+Other figures who paid tribute to Talley included Beyoncé, Viola Davis, Diane von Fürstenberg, Kris Jenner, Kim Kardashian, Oprah Winfrey, Edward Enninful, Zendaya and Rihanna.

-His memoir, The Chiffon Trenches, topped Amazon's fashion best-sellers chart and sold out at several book stores following the news of his death.
+Talley's memoir, The Chiffon Trenches, topped Amazon's fashion best-sellers chart and sold out at several book stores following the news of his death.

-In 2023 in her Super Bowl Halftime Show performance Rihanna paid tribute to Talley by wearing a full-length red Alaïa puffer similar to the Norma Kamali Speeling Bag coat he wore.
+In 2023, during her Super Bowl Halftime Show performance, Rihanna paid tribute to Talley by wearing a full-length, red Alaïa puffer similar to the Norma Kamali Sleeping Bag coat he wore.